Jake88/momentum_tool/documentation/GAME_DESIGN.md

   - More variance in cost (some higher cost, higher power cards would be good)
   - Wilds etc for momentum
   - More "structured" cards to provide what is hopefully more meaningful purchases.

+## SEVENTH play test
+Fun rating 4/5 (at the start), then not fun after the cars split apart.

+Start at 9:10
+first lap, 5 rounds.
+10:26
+End 10:57

+Only just passed PINK AI after the finish line at game end.

+2 A.I using no momentum AI deck.

+### Feature changes
+New Basic / Advanced decks with no abilities, adjusted with no XP gains or costs.

+No unique cards

+### feedback
+- Poentially make crashing more consequential
+- Need to create diagrams for each bump scenario
+- Could try some victory points
+  - Victory points can be the delta of "estimatedCost" on cards from the market?
+  - Each time you crash lose x victory points?
+  - At the end of the race each victory point allows you to move 1 WILD space in an attempt to pass the leader.
+OR traditional victory points styles, with the first to cross the finish line getting X where X is the number of players, and backwards or something
+- When does boost (catch up tokens) happen
+- Should AI crash or interact with obsticles?

+- "SHIFT" power card was very impactful.
+Maybe a bit too "take that"
+### Actions
+- DONE Try making crash reset happen in the same lane to prevent "strategic crashing"
+- NOT NEEDED Need to add "During planning" phase for the Power movement cards.
+- DONE Make a second AI deck (just in TS) that has duplicates of the single and double symbol cards.
+This will slow down the AI.
+Then that AI gains momentum after the first lap.
+- DONE-ish Merge power card movement and abilities together.
+Add an "AND/OR" line on these cards where 'or' is for the current game leader, and 'AND' is for everyone else.
+IE a catchup mechanic.
+What stops current leader stocking up on these cards and playing them in 2nd place though?
+- Split "driver abilities" into two decks.
+Cars (upgrades) and drivers.
+Drivers deal with all things in the drive track and cards etc. Car cards deal with all things to do with the track, movement, and interactions between cars.
+- Make sure cards that interfere with other players directly (hooks, shifts powers etc) get marked with CHAOS expansion and can be added removed as desired.
+- Create visual diagrams / examples to explain how BUMPs work on straight and curved tiles, and how movement types work on straight and curved tiles.
+- DONE Try having a hand size of only 4 to reduce turn time and cognitive load

+## EIGHTH play test
+Fun rating 0/5

+Start at 10:20.
+Reset at 11:00 since game wasn't fun. first lap, x rounds.
+11:38
+End 12:20

+2 A.I using momentum AI deck w/ duplicate of single and double symbol cards.

+### Feature changes
+- Crashes respawn in the same lane.
+- AI deck now has duplicate single / double symbol cards.
+- Hand size of 4 (so 4 cards at a time being played.)
+- Playing with drivers and single car upgrades
+  - Jake: DRIVER = "Make pain your friend", UPGRADE = "Never wrong"
+  - Miss: DRIVER = "", UPGRADE = "Teleporter"

+### feedback
+- Teleporter is too weak, probably get rid of.
+- Twins is too fiddley
+- Respawning is causing some confusion.
+Maybe crashing should put you back one space in the same lane?
+- The bump mechanic is still difficult, when bumping from a straight tile into a corner tile.
+- "Never wrong" seems too powerful.
+Maybe first time each round, or first time each card?
+- AI too slow.
+Maybe needs a mechanic where when switching to Advanced spike you remove all single / double cards.
+- Balance seems a big issue, while the race was surprisingly close it felt like the powers were too swingy.
+- I think single symbol could be removed from the basic market.
+You are simply NEVER going to choose a single.
+MAYBE a single wild, but even that is super unlikely I think.
+- Need to change the cross over tile to be a 5 lane cross over to reduce confusion.
+- Game pace seemed reasonable, but again I felt like the powers made it overly complex and didn't really feel fun.

+### Actions